-No matter how patient you are, how many devices you own, or how creatively you parent, if you’re not a teacher, you’re not suddenly going to become one during the coronavirus lockdown.
+No matter how patient you are, how many devices you own, or how creatively you parent, if you’re not a teacher, suddenly becoming one during the coronavirus lockdown is going to come with a learning curve.
 But even with everyone stuck at home — the kids bored and parents trying to work without losing their sanity — homeschooling is doable if it’s approached in a calm and measured way.
-And it doesn’t mean loading up on homeschooling books or creating elaborate homeschool programs.
+And it doesn’t require loading up on homeschooling books or creating elaborate homeschool curriculums.

 “Children don’t stop developing just because there’s something major going on in the world,” says Tovah P. Klein, director of the Barnard College Center for Toddler Development.
 “The best you can do is set up some semblance of structure and let go of expectations.”